SVehrenkamp/etchaduino/readme.md

+# Etchaduino
-# Etch-a-Sketch arduino style
+Etch-a-Sketch arduino style!

 	This project uses basic components from the arduino starter kit to create an etch-a-sketch in your browser!

 	## Requirements
 	 - johnny-five compatible arduino board
 	 - (2) potentiometers
 	 - (1) 10 kilohm resister
 	 - (1) tilt switch

 	## Installation
 	Make sure firmata has been loaded onto your arduino board.
 	Run ```npm install``` to install dependencies

 	Run ```node app``` to start the express server and upload your johnny five sketch to your arduino board.

 	## Usage
 	Toggle the potentiometers in either direction to draw to the canvas.
 	Tilt the board/circuit at least 90 degrees to clear the screen!